camunda/camunda-docs/docs/guides/migrating-from-Camunda-Platform.md

 ### First example

-You can find a complete Java Spring Boot example, showing the Camunda Platform process models, code alongside the Camunda Cloud process model, and code in the [Camunda Platform to Cloud example](https://github.com/berndruecker/camunda-platform-to-cloud-migration/tree/main/example).
+You can find a complete Java Spring Boot example, showing the Camunda Platform process models and code alongside the Camunda Cloud process model and code in the [Camunda Platform to Cloud example](https://github.com/berndruecker/camunda-platform-to-cloud-migration/tree/main/example).

 ### Java and Spring Boot